ERDDAP

 is responsible for serving the data from this data source.

-one dataset and copy the dataset on that ERDDAP's hard drive (see C) using
+one dataset and copy the dataset on that ERDDAP's hard drive (see C),

 EDDGridCopy